alexcolford/alex-colford-capstone-wychwood/README.md

 - As a user, I want to be able to learn about the company, it's story, and where it's located
 - As a user, I want to be able to discover the products and learn about the ingredients

-- As a user, I want to be able to create an account to purchase products
+- As a user, I want to be able to create an account
-- As a user, I want to be able to login to my account in order to utilize the store front
+- As a user, I want to be able to login to my account in order to add and remove products from my favourites list

-- As a logged in user, I want to be able to add products to a shopping cart
+- As a logged in user, I want to be able to add products to a favourite list
+- As a logged in user, I want to be able to add a comment on the product details page
-- As a logged in user, I want to view my cart and see a total at checkout
+- As a logged in user, I want to view my profile page to see my favourite list
+- As a logged in user, I want to be able to update my account information
+- As a logged in user, I want to be able to delete my account

 ## Implementation